openp2pdesign/Multi-Person-Social-Network-Position-Analysis-/README.md

 ## 01_github

 Requirements for Virtualenv in `requirements.txt`.
 Run first `01_github_data.ipynb` with Jupyter Lab/Notebook to extract the data.
-Get the Github token from https://github.com/settings/tokens
+Choose which repository to analyze, clone it locally, get the Github token from https://github.com/settings/tokens
 Run then `02_analysis.ipynb` to finalize the data analysis, saving images.
+Some charts were anonymized - uncomment where suggest in order to generate charts with usernames.

 ## 02_twitter